jyourstone/jellyfin-smartplaylist-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version**
-Which versions of Jellyfin and SmartPlaylist you are using.
+Which versions of Jellyfin and SmartLists you are using.

 **Additional context**
 Add any other context about the problem here.